Christian Formation and Ministry Department

 The Emergence of Evangelical Spirituality: The Age of Edwards, Newton and Whitefield.
 Classics of Western Spirituality series.
 Mahwah, NJ: Paulist Press, 2014.

-“The Puritan and Pietistic Traditions” in A Guide to Christian Spiritual Classics.
+“The Puritan and Pietistic Traditions” in Reading the Christian Spiritual Classics: A Guide for Evangelicals.
 Edited by Jamin Goggin and Kyle Strobel.
-Downers Grove, IL: InterVarsity Press, forthcoming, 2013.
+Downers Grove, IL: InterVarsity Press, 2013, pp. 273-299.

 Soul Recreation: The Contemplative–Mystical Piety of Puritanism.
 Eugene, OR: Pickwick Publications, 2012.